 Writing the Perfect Business Plan For Your Restaurant

-If your restaurant will require funding, it will be this business plan that you will present to potential investors.
+If your restaurant requires funding, it will be this business plan that you will present to potential investors.
 A well thought out business plan will show potential investors that you have given a lot of thought to your restaurant concept and you have outlined the concrete steps needed for turning your concepts into reality.
-With a good business plan, you will not only present relevant information to investors in a concise and easy to understand format, this will become a blueprint of where you want your business to go.
+With a good business plan, you will not only present relevant information to investors in a concise and easy to understand format, it will also become a blueprint of where you want your business to go.

 So what are the elements of a good business plan?